-Below is an example for the Si crystal.
+Here is an example for the Si crystal.

-'''

-suffix

-Si
+suffix Si

-cell-relax

-calculation
+calculation cell-relax

-100

-nstep
+nstep 100

-0.01

-force_thr_ev
+force_thr_ev 0.01

-move_method

-cg
+move_method cg

-out_stru

-1
+out_stru 1

-trust_radius_ini

-0.5
+trust_radius_ini 0.5

-press1

-0

-0
+press1 0

-press2

-0
+press2 0

-press3
+press3 0

-fixed_axes

-None
+fixed_axes None

-stress_thr
+stress_thr 1

-'''

 - press1,2,3 the external pressures along three axes in KBar, the compressive stress is taken to be positive. - fixed_axes which axes are fixed when do cell relaxation.
-Possible choices are:

-'''

-- None : default; all can relax

-'''

-- volume : relaxation with fixed volume

-a : fix a axis during relaxation

-b : fix b axis during relaxation

-- c: fix c axis during relaxation

-ab: fix both a and b axes during relaxation

-- ac : fix both a and c axes during relaxation

-- bc : fix both b and c axes during relaxation

-- abc: fix all three axes during relaxation

-• stress_thr the threshold for stress, below which the cell relaxation is considered to be converged.
+Possible choices are: - None : default; all can relax - volume : relaxation with fixed volume - $-\,$ a : fix a axis during relaxation - b : fix b axis during relaxation - $-\ c$: fix c axis during relaxation - ab : fix both a and b axes during relaxation - \mathtt{ac} : fix both a and c axes during relaxation - bc : fix both b and c axes during relaxation - abc : fix all three axes during relaxation - stress_thr the threshold for stress, below which the cell relaxation is considered to be converged.
 The unit is KBar.
 The default threshold is 10 KBar.